 String gauge refers to the thickness or diameter of the string, measured in thousands of an inch.
 String thickness includes the core wire along with the thickness of the winding wire, times two, to account for it wrapping around the central core wire.

 Generally speaking the heavier gauge of the string the more emphasis is placed on the mid to low range frequencies.
-The lighter the string the higher frequencies are emphasized more, and the brighter the tone, all things being equal.
+The lighter the string the higher frequencies are emphasized, and the brighter the tone, all things being equal.

 The most common acoustic guitar string gauges are light and medium, and to a lesser extent heavy.
-Extra light (aka super light) and super extra light are less commonly used but you generally won’t have any trouble picking up a set from your local music store all the same.
+Extra light (aka super light) and super extra light are less common but you generally won’t have any trouble picking up a set from your local music store all the same.

 A set of extra light gauge strings for acoustic guitar ranges from .010“ on the high E to 0.47“ on the low E while a set of heavy gauge strings will typically range from .014” to .59”.
 Most acoustic guitarists use extra light, light, or medium gauge with far fewer using heavy gauge strings.